dustinpfister/blog_posts/_posts/threejs-object3d-get-by-name.md

 renderer.render(scene, camera);
 ```

 That is then the basic idea of the name property it is just like that of the id property when it comes to HTML elements.
 I can set a string value to a mesh object, and then I can get a reference to that mesh object later by using a method that can be used to get a reference to the object by this name string value.
-However in order to really get what this is all about solid I might want to work out at least a few more examples that prove to be something that is at least starting to look like some kind of actual project.
+Still it might be a good idea to take a look into some more examples of this, and also some additional ways to get references to objects in threejs projects.

 ## 2 - Using get by name to set custom values for each box in a group